 All you really must do is decide on a small space to double as your mudroom.
 Add a bench for putting on shoes, a few cubbies or cabinets, and hooks for hats or other items.
 If you have pets, consider adding a place for leashes or other accessories.

 Finally, add a good washable rug for catching dirt from shoes or water after a rainstorm.
 The result?
 Less clutter at your entry point and an easier way for the whole family to find what they need before leaving the house each day.

 3.Bring in Furniture Storage

-Bookshelves and storage cubbies also work well, as do baskets.
+Bookshelves and storage cubbies also work well in a home office.
 The great part about using these items for additional organizational space is that they’re interchangeable.
 If you decide one day that they aren’t necessary, they can always be replaced with something new.

 4.Add Bathroom Storage

 Neat storage is functional, soothing and attractive.
 You can begin your bathroom organization journey by going through places like a medicine cabinet and other storage spots that become cluttered with household items.
 Look through these items and separate them into groups of things you want to keep, toss, or donate.
 Unwanted items in good condition can be donated to a thrift store to free up storage space.
 Medicine past the expiration date should be thrown away.
 One of the easiest ways to maintain an organized bathroom after you declutter is to give items a designated spot in a drawer organizer.
 Adding a specific cabinet to the wall or set of storage drawers along an empty corner can really work well.
 And there are even ones designed for ultra-tiny spaces, too.